PartnerComm/PcommAnalytics/README.md

 `PcommAnalytics` is a JavaScript class created for use in the base theme.

-Included in package.json: `"pcommanalytics": "PartnerComm/PcommAnalytics#master"`
+Included in package.json: `"pcommanalytics": "PartnerComm/PcommAnalytics#dist"`

 In order to pull the latest version run `npm update pcommanalytics`.

-Include the modules you need in your projects js:

-`import {PcommAnalyticsExternalLinks, PcommAnalyticsVimeoGA, PcommAnalyticsDataGa, PcommAnalyticsVimeoGA} from "pcommanalytics";`

-Modules must still be instantiated, i.e.

-`new PcommAnalyticsExternalLinks();` or `window.vimeoGA = new PcommAnalyticsVimeoGA();`

 #### PcommAnalyticsExternalLinks